Description

 • Please follow signed pedestrian routes when walking or rolling near work zones.

-Map showing road closures downtown St Paul for 6.28.24
+Map showing road closures and lane restrictions in downtown Saint Paul October 25, 2024

 Construction is happening throughout downtown.
 Plan accordingly and expect delays.
 Please follow all posted signs.
 Road and lane closures will change as construction continues.